Type to search

 North River Roasters

 What they’re pouring: North River uses a process called fluid bed roasting, which they say is more environmentally friendly then traditional drum roasting.
 The roasters are electric, powered by 100-percent renewable energy sources through the CCA in the City of Poughkeepsie.
-While they don’t have a café or retail space, North River pioneered the Community Supported Coffee Roasting (CSCR): customers can buy a share, like with a CSA, and pick up coffee at locations throughout the Hudson Valley.
+In 2022, the business was donated to Mid-Hudson Works, a local nonprofit that offers job training to veterans and the disabled.

 Ready Coffee

-What they’re pouring: Small batches are hand-roasted in their Wappingers Falls location.
-While their current locations are more of an upscale grab and go setup (with a drive-thru), their new LaGrange spot includes a café and food sourced from Hudson Valley retailers.
+What they’re pouring: Small batches are hand-roasted in the Wappingers Falls location.
+While most Ready outposts are more of an upscale grab-and-go setup (with a drive-thru), the LaGrange spot includes a café and food sourced from Hudson Valley retailers.
 Ready Coffee is for people who want a fast cup—but a truly great cup—on the go.

-Brew this: Their signature blend, Headliner, has a deep, rich, and round flavor—without the bitterness.
+Brew this: The signature blend, Headliner, has a deep, rich, and round flavor—without the bitterness.

 Ready coffee coffee roasters